Fill in the blank: The Great Compromise decided how the ___________ branch would work.

 the south

-how many senators does each state elect to congress?
+How many senators does each state elect to congress?

 two

-how does the executive branch check the judicial branch?
+How can the executive branch check the judicial branch?

-what is the term limit of the executive branch? how long is a term?
+What is the term limit of the executive branch? how long is a term?

 no more than twice, four year terms